jamesjantw/vibe_coding/README-en.md

-# Vibe Coding - BMad Method Development Guide
+# Vibe Coding - BMad Method V6 Alpha Development Guide

-Vibe Coding is an example project demonstrating how to use BMad Method for structured agile development in Kilo Code.
+Vibe Coding is an example project demonstrating how to use BMad Method V6 Alpha for structured agile development in Kilo Code.

 ## 🌐 Language Selection / 语言选择